 How Harold Spencer Jones built a successful career.
 Explore key moments that defined the journey.

-Sir Harold Spencer Jones, an English astronomer, gained prominence as an expert in positional astronomy.
+Sir Harold Spencer Jones was a prominent English astronomer, celebrated for his expertise in positional astronomy.
 Notably, he held the esteemed position of the tenth Astronomer Royal for an impressive 23-year tenure.
-It's worth mentioning that while his birth name was "Jones," his surname evolved to become "Spencer Jones."
+It's worth mentioning that, despite being born with the surname "Jones," it later became "Spencer Jones."

 In December 1913, Spencer Jones was elected to the Royal Astronomical Society.

-In 1914, Spencer Jones travelled to Minsk to observe a total solar eclipse, departing during peacetime and returning after the start of World War I.
+In 1914, Spencer Jones travelled to Minsk to observe a total solar eclipse, departing in peacetime and returning after the start of World War I.

-On March 30, 1921, Spencer Jones joined the British Astronomical Association.
+In March 1921, Spencer Jones joined the British Astronomical Association.

-In December 1923, Spencer Jones and his wife arrived in South Africa, after he was appointed as His Majesty's Astronomer at the Cape of Good Hope.
+In December 1923, Spencer Jones and his wife arrived in South Africa after his appointment as His Majesty's Astronomer at the Cape of Good Hope.

 In 1933, Spencer Jones succeeded Sir Frank Dyson as Astronomer Royal and returned to Britain to take charge of the Royal Observatory, Greenwich.